Tony’s 1066 Battle Studio

 Euphoria would be an understatement when Tony Kirk received a phone call on 24th November 1987 to join Radio Caroline.
 He remembers that moment well as anyone would when an ambition was about to be realised but his excitement was very short lived when a few hours later the Ross Revenge’s 300 foot tall aerial mast collapsed into the very rough North Sea and so his journey was put on hold.
 A year later, another phone call and in November 1988 he was on board presenting programmes from the high seas on the 558 service.
 It was the start of an adventure that included threats of mutiny, the station’s 25th anniversary commemorations on Easter 1989, mast repairs in a dramatic ‘rock and roll’ force 10 storm and being on board when the Dutch police raided the station in an attempt to silence it in August 1989.

-His music tastes are best described as eclectic being diverse from rock to pop, blues to classical, and covering all genres between and beyond.
+His music tastes are best described as eclectic being diverse from rock to pop, blues and classical, and also covering various genres between and beyond.
 Tony is a welcome addition to Albumheads and is also busy as a presenter elsewhere.
 Tony presents a solo Monday Live show on all 5th Mondays of a month.